 They’re Usually Conveniently Located

 One of the most significant advantages of choosing a chain dentist over a private dentist is that they are usually conveniently located.
 This is especially true if you live in a large city.
 There are often several offices to choose from, so you can find one close to your home or work.
-This can be a big time-saver, especially if you don’t have a lot of time to drive around town looking for a dentist.
+This can be a big time-saver, especially if you don’t have much time to drive around town looking for a dentist.

 They May Offer More Services